 See here: https://peakplanet.com/testimonials/

 Many operators do not pay their staff an honest wage.
 By underpaying porters, these operators are able to cut costs dramatically at the expense of their staff’s welfare.
 It is a shameful, but all too common, practice.

-We provide tasty, nutritious meals made from fresh food.
+We provide nutritious meals made from fresh food.
+They taste also taste good.
 On longer climbs, we resupply food during the climb so that clients can continue eating well.
 Feedback from our clients often mentions the food on the mountain was outstanding.
 Our crew also eats three meals a day of local foods such as Ugali and rice, with some meat and vegetables.